TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createcategory.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createcategory.js)

-As you probably noticed if you paid attention to the Text Channel with Dynamic Names lesson, not much was changed.
-We have renamed our variable, updated the command and the option name, and changed the type of channel being created to [GuildCategory](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory).
+As you probably noticed if you paid attention to the [Create a Text Channel with Dynamic Names](#creating-a-text-channel-with-a-dynamic-name) lesson, not much was changed.
+We have renamed our variable, updated the command and the [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) name, and changed the type of channel being created to [GuildCategory](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory).
 Simple, right?
 But there is not much use in having empty categories, so let's populate our newly created category with some channels now.

 ## Creating a category that nests other types of channels